 Take your B12

-If your body doesn’t have enough vitamin B12, it cannot perform some reactions and a compound called homocysteine starts accumulating in your blood8.
+If your body doesn’t have enough vitamin B12 on a vegan diet, it cannot perform some reactions and a compound called homocysteine starts accumulating in your blood8.

 It’s dangerous because it may damage the blood vessel lining and promote blood clotting – increasing the risk of stroke.